aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/load-and-save/detect-3d-file-formats/_index.md

 ## What is 3D File Format Detection?
 Detecting a 3D file format means reading the file header or signature bytes to identify the file type without relying on the file extension.
 This is crucial when users upload files with incorrect extensions or when you process files from unknown sources.

-## Why Use Aspose 3D Java for Reading 3D Files?
+## Why use aspose 3D java for reading 3D files?
 Aspose 3D Java supports **20+ popular 3D formats**—including FBX, OBJ, 3MF, STL, and Collada—and can process multi‑gigabyte models while reading only the first few hundred bytes.
 The detection routine executes in under 5 ms on a typical server, delivering high‑performance format identification across Windows, Linux, and macOS.

 ## Prerequisites

 Before diving into the tutorial, ensure you have the following prerequisites in place:

 1. **Java Development Kit (JDK):** Aspose 3D Java requires a functioning JDK installed on your system.
-You can download the latest JDK [here](https://www.oracle.com/java/technologies/javase-downloads.html).
+You can **download the latest JDK from Oracle**[https://www.oracle.com/java/technologies/javase-downloads.html].
 2. **Aspose.3D Library:** Obtain the Aspose 3D for Java library by visiting the [download link](https://releases.aspose.com/3d/java/).
 Follow the installation instructions to set up the library in your project.

 ## Import Packages